konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class-out-of-the-box-usage/index.md

 ## File Splitting

-You can train your own File Splitting AI on the data from any Project of your choice ([data preparation tutorial here](tutorials.html#tutorials.html#prepare-the-data-for-training-and-testing-the-ai)).
-Note that Pages in all the Documents used for training and testing have to be ordered correctly – that is to say, not mixed up in order.
-The ground-truth first Page of each Document should go first in the file, ground-truth second Page goes second and so on.
-This is needed because the Splitting AI operates on the idea that the splitting points in a stream of Pages are the starting Pages of each Sub-Document in the stream.
+You can create your own AI that splits files, using data from any project you choose.
+To prepare this data, you can follow a tutorial provided in the [link](tutorials.html#tutorials.html#prepare-the-data-for-training-and-testing-the-ai).
+It's important to keep the Pages in all Documents used for training and testing in the right order.
+This means you shouldn't mix up the sequence of Pages.
+The first Page of each document should be first in the file, the second page should follow, and so on.
+This order is important because the file splitting AI works by identifying the start of new sections or "Sub-Documents" in a stream of Pages.

 For that purpose, there are several tools in the SDK that enable processing Documents that consist of multiple files and propose splitting them into the Sub-Documents accordingly: